canonical/kubeflow-examples/ml-workflow-demo-kfp-katib-mlflow/README.md

 print(f"Run ID: {run_id}")
 ```

+### Monitor progress and access results

-13. Observe run details by selecting **Run details** link.
+1. Observe run details by selecting **Run details** link.

 ![Pipeline](./graphics/ML-Workflow-Pipeline.png)

-14. When Katib experiment has started observe details of this experiment by selecting **Exeperiments (AutoML)** option on sidebar of Kubeflow dashboard.
+2. When Katib experiment has started observe details of this experiment by selecting **Exeperiments (AutoML)** option on sidebar of Kubeflow dashboard.

 ![Experiment](./graphics/ML-Workflow-Experiment.png)

-15. Verify that model is stored in MLFlow model registry by navigating to MLFlow dashboard, eg. http://10.64.140.43.nip.io/mlflow/#/
+3. Verify that model is stored in MLFlow model registry by navigating to MLFlow dashboard, eg. http://10.64.140.43.nip.io/mlflow/#/

 ![MLFlow](./graphics/ML-Workflow-MLFLowRegistry.png)

-16. Now model is ready to be deployed!
+4. Now model is ready to be deployed!